myriadrf/LimeSuiteNG/docs/gettingStarted/windows/condaRecipe.rst

 Notice
 ------

 This section of documentation describes how to run conda-build tool, update recipes and is reserved for project developers, package maintainers and other contributors.
-Users are recommended to build Lime Suite NG from source (See :ref:`windows-lib-build-ref`) or install as a conda package from conda package manager (See :ref:`limesuiteng-install-ref`).
+Users are recommended to build LimeSuiteNG from source (See :ref:`windows-lib-build-ref`) or install as a conda package from conda package manager (See :ref:`limesuiteng-install-ref`).

 .. important::